action-ai-institute/MABEL-dataset/README.md

  | e_lfanew | PE header file address specification of the offset to the PE header | 0x100 |

 <br><br>
-### The following features describe the PE Header regarding the analyzed binary (NOTE: values are specified in hex):
+### The following features included in MABEL describe the PE Header regarding the analyzed binary (NOTE: these values are specified in hex):

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |